// DEFINITIONS / GENAI

 Production complexityLower; deterministic outputsHigher; probabilistic outputs require validation

-Where GenAI Works in Production — and Where It Breaks
+Where GenAI Works - and Where It Breaks

-GenAI performs well on tasks with high tolerance for variation: drafting, summarisation, code suggestion, and content classification at scale.
-It breaks on tasks requiring factual precision without a retrieval layer — hallucination is a structural property of generative models, not a bug.
+GenAI performs well on tasks with high tolerance for variation.
+It breaks on tasks requiring factual precision without a retrieval layer.

 The pilot-to-production gap is where most GenAI initiatives stall.
 Production stability requires three things a model API call alone doesn't provide: